-In March 2011, the HRDC established the foundational Learning Technical Task Team (TTT) to identify backlog in the schooling system and to propose measure to assist the Department of Basic Education in improving quality of schooling in South Africa.
+In March 2011, the Human Resource Development Council initiated a Foundational Learning project to identify blockages in the schooling system and come up with measures that could be used to support the Department of Basic Education (DBE) to improve the quality of schooling in the country.

 “We will ensure improved universal access to quality basic education and schooling (up to Grade 12) that is purposefully focused on: (a) achieving a dramatic improvement in the education outcomes for the poor; and (b) equipping learners with optimal capacity for good citizenship”: (see Human Resource Development Strategy For South Africa 2010 – 2030 (HRDS) Page 30).

-- Improving school leadership and management
+- School leadership and management – improving it.